microsoft/Qcodes/specs/DataSet.rst

 DataSet.read_from(location, formatter=)
     Reads a DataSet from persistent store.
     Location may be a string file system path, a string URL, or some other string that is meaningful to the formatter specified.

     Formatter is a QCoDeS Formatter object that specifies how data is read and written.
+    If not provided, the correct formatter is determined from the file extension and file format.
-    If not provided, the default formatter is used.
+    If the correct formatter cannot be determined, the default formatter is used.
     The default formatter is currently GNUPlotFormat().

     This is a static method in the DataSet class.
     It returns a new DataSet object.

 DataSet.read_updates()
     Updates the DataSet by reading any new results and metadata written since the last read.

     This method returns a tuple of two Booleans indicating whether or not there were new results and whether or not there was new metadata.

 DataSet.write(location, formatter=, overwrite=)
     Writes the DataSet to persistent store.
     Location may be a string file system path, a string URL, or some other string that is meaningful to the formatter specified.

     Formatter is a QCoDeS Formatter object that specifies how data is read and written.
     If not provided, the default formatter is used; currently the default is GNUPlotFormat().

     Overwrite, if true, indicates that any old data found at the specified location should be deleted.
     Otherwise, it is an error to specify a location that is already in use.

     This method can be called even if the DataSet is empty, in order to specify the location and format

 DataSet.write_updates()